polterguy/phosphorusfive/README.md

 Notice, the above Ajax TreeView is even search engine friendly, and allows for spiders to crawl your items.
 Try seeing this in action, by right-clicking any node in it, and choose _"Open in new tab"_.

+This _"incremental"_ development model, allows you to reuse almost everything you create in your future projects, to an extent difficult to understand, before you have experienced it.

 ## Documentation